jules2689/trudeau/docs/2020-04-20/trudeau.md

 Canadians are kind and generous.
 We are there for each other and we look out for one another.
 As families grieve the loss of aloved one, all Canadians are standing with them.
 The pandemic will prevent us from mourning together in person, but a vigil will be heldvirtually to celebrate the livesof the victims on 7:00 p.
-M. on friday, through the facebook group account -- "colchester supporting our community."it's important we come together to support our communities.
+M. on Friday, through the facebook group account -- "colchester supporting our community."it's important we come together to support our communities.
 I've spoken with premier mcneil, RCMP commissioner lufti and manyother nova Scotians.
 I know that people have questions.
 This is an ongoing investigation, but the RCMP and local authorities will keep you updated.